Breastfeeding has so many benefits for mom and baby. Unfortunately, breastfeeding doesn’t always come naturally or easily.

 - Your milk will never stop spraying at random moments.
 It will.

 - Your baby will never stay awake to finish a feeding.
-He will.
+He or she will.

 The list goes on and varies from one to the other.
 But the principle remains – breastfeeding is worth it.
-The teaching is difficult, but the rewards are great.
+Everyday you grow more and more in the likeness of Christ as you lay down your life for the good of another.

 What survival tips would you add?
 Are the tips the same for subsequent babies?
 What other thoughts do you have on breastfeeding?
 I would love to hear about your experiences!